procoder178/k-ide/README.md

 This Requires Ubuntu Environment
 <br>
 This Also Requires Too Many And Heavy Dependencies.
-Check Requirement.txt To See it
+Check [Requirement.md](./Requirement.md) To See it

 ## UpComing Features